EOSIO/history-tools/doc/creating-wasms.md

 ## Deploying

-Place `my-server.wasm` in the directory where you run wasm-ql.
+Place `my-server.wasm` in the directory that wasm-ql's `--wql-wasm-dir` option points to.
 Make `my-client.wasm` available to clients.

 ## Example use